Welcome to the Hollenhorst Lab at IU

 B.A.
 Cellular and Molecular Biology DePauw University

 B.S.
-Biology Indiana University
+Bradley University

 Renee Kinne